-All students must have a completed 2013–2014 Free Application for Federal Student Aid (FAFSA).
-The recommended priority FAFSA filing deadline for summer 2013 is March 1, 2013.
-All students also must complete the 2013 Summer Financial Aid Application available on our website and submit it to our office by June 1, 2013.
+All students must have a completed 2014–2015 Free Application for Federal Student Aid (FAFSA) that is received by the college.
+The recommended priority FAFSA filing deadline for summer 2014 is March 1, 2014.
+All students also must complete the 2014 Summer Financial Aid Application available on our website and submit it to our office by June 1, 2014.

 IMPORTANT SUMMER NOTICE: Minimum summer credit load for matriculated students is six or more credits in order to receive ANY loan aid.

 The following financial aid may be applied to Summer Session charges: